 #1 - You can tap on all the limitations of childhood, and be successful.

-#2 - You can tap a limitation of childhood, and add humour to the process.
+#2 - You can tap a limitation of childhood, and add humor to the process.

-#3- You can tap a limitation of childhood with emphasis, as well as humour.
+#3- You can tap a limitation of childhood with emphasis, as well as humor.

 #4 - Option #2 and or #3 speeds things up nicely.

 The following are some examples (while tapping the PR point):

 "Even though I'm always wrong, and therefore not good enough, at least I'm always right about that...
 I deeply and completely accept myself."

 "It's always my fault.
 I don't mean it to be, so it must be genetic.
 And since it's genetic, it's not my fault.
 It's my mother's fault, father's fault.
 These faulty genes...
 I deeply and completely accept myself."

 "These writings on my walls, not put there by me, must be right even though I've forgotten who wrote them...
 I deeply and completely accept myself."